 Born in 1801, Newman was twenty-four when ordained a priest in the Anglican communion.
 By 1845, after undertaking to prove the legitimacy of Anglicanism, this holy scholar and theologian entered the Roman Catholic Church.
 Newman, who lived to see most of the nineteenth century, died in 1890 a cardinal in the Catholic Church.
 Recall C.S.
 Lewis’ Liar, Lunatic or Lord-trilemna.
 Non-Catholics face a similar trilemna with the exclusive claims of the Catholic Church.
 You might lover Her, or hate what you think She is, but indifference toward Rome is not a valid option.
 When Newman became convinced the Catholic Church is the church of Jesus Christ, and his own communion was in schism, this Anglican divine relinquished his livelihood and submitted to the authority of the one, holy apostolic church.
-Rejection is an option.
-And submission.
-Indifference is not a legitimate option.
+Submission is an option.
+Or rejection.
+Indifference is not valid.

 Hidden in the Church’s bosom